55chan/55chan/README.md

 --------
 vichan is still beta software -- there are bound to be bugs.
 If you find a bug, please report it.

+I'll always be on #55chan@irc.rizon.net, if you need something, ask the OPs.

 CLI tools
 -----------------